akomcl01/Expenses/README.md

 **How to Use It**
 * Clone or download repo
-* Run node server in Terminal
+* Run restserver.py in Terminal